 - 2 tablespoons melted butter or neutral oil

-- Whisk in the milk, maple syrup, vanilla, eggs, and melted butter in a separate bowl.
-The batter should be fairly thin and should fall easily off of a spoon easily.
+- Whisk in the milk, vanilla, eggs, and melted butter in a separate bowl.
+The batter should be fairly thin and should fall easily off a spoon.

 - Flip carefully and cook through on the other side, about 2 minutes more.
-Serve, or place cooked pancakes onto a baking sheet and keep warm in a 225 degree oven.
+Serve, or place cooked pancakes onto a baking sheet and keep warm in a 225-degree-F oven.
 Cook the rest of the batter.

-To Store: Let any extras cool fully and store them in a airtight storage container or freezer bag in the fridge or freezer for later use.
-Warm in 15-30 second intervals in the microwave until thawed, if frozen, and warm.
+- To Store: Let any extras cool fully, and store them in an airtight storage container or freezer bag in the fridge or freezer for later use.
+Warm in 15- to 30-second intervals in the microwave until thawed, if frozen, and warm.

 - Berry Topping: This is a delicious (and protein-packed) alternative to maple syrup.
 Make it the day before or start it before you start the pancakes so the berries have a chance to cool.
 Place 2 cups blueberries into a small saucepan.
 Warm on low, stirring occasionally, until thawed and starting to break down and release their juices, about 15 minutes.
 Remove from heat and let cool.
 Stir together with ¼ cup whole-milk plain yogurt.
 Serve with the pancakes.

 - Gluten-free: Use gluten-free flour blend in place of the whole wheat flour.

 - Dairy-free: Use oil instead of butter and a favorite nondairy milk.

 - Egg-free: Use a store bought egg replacer like the one from Bob’s Red Mill.